 Silver contacts (Ag contacts)

-Silver or silver-nickel alloys are commonly used for switching power greater than/equal to 1W and voltages greater than/equal to 12V
+Silver or silver-nickel alloys are commonly used for switching powers greater than/equal to 1W and voltages greater than/equal to 12V.

 SMT (Surface Mounted Technology)

-SMT devices are provided with a soldering contact pad.
+SMT devices are provided with a contact pad that can be soldered.
 They are soldered directly onto the surface of a printed circuit board.

 Start of Production/ Start of Pilot: 1.
-Start of Production: Common designation in the industry for the start of series production.
-2. Start of Pilot: Within GM, the abbreviation stands for Start of Pilot because of a designation in a parts list system.
-The start of production is abbreviated to SORP at GM.
+Start of Production: Common designation in industry for the start of volume production.
+2. Start of Pilot: At GM, the abbreviation stands for Start of Pilot because of a designation in a parts list system.
+The start of production is abbreviated as SORP at GM.

-Supplier Quality Assurance: Quality assurance of external parts.
-Area in the plants responsible for quality assurance of supplier parts I external parts.
+Supplier Quality Assurance: quality assurance of outsourced parts.
+Department in the plants responsible for quality assurance of supplier parts/outsourced parts.

 Supplier Quality Assurance Manager (supplier manager)

-Used to obtain a defined distance between the front plate and the printed circuit board (e.g. 9.2 mm – Front plate thickness = Spacer height)
+Used to obtain a defined distance between the front panel and the printed circuit board (e.g. 9.2 mm – front plate thickness = spacer height)

-The installed actuator is held in the mounting hole during assembly by the injected seal.
-This makes it possible to pre-install all actuators to the front side, even if minor vibrations occur.
+The injected seal holds the actuator in the mounting hole during assembly.
+This makes it possible to pre-install all actuators on the front side, even if minor vibrations occur.
 Subsequently, the threaded ring can be fastened in a final assembly step without having to hold the components in place.

-A static contact as a conductor terminal (using a self-clamping spring) to integrate components into circuits
+A static contact as a conductor terminal (with a self-clamping spring).
+It integrates components into circuits

 Spring cage terminal